 Indiana University Physician Assistant Program recommendation requirement

-In addition, it is important that in the year leading up to your application, you read about The Application Process (which includes information about when to apply, common mistakes to avoid, and much more).
+In addition, it is important that in the year leading up to your application, you read the HPPLC guidelines related to the PA application process, including information about when to apply, common mistakes to avoid, and so on.